Deontay Wilder: Wilder vs. Ortiz

-Luis Ortiz made his return to the ring after the failed drugs test by knocking out journeyman Daniel Martz on December 8.
+Luis Ortiz made his return to the ring after the failed drug test by knocking out journeyman Daniel Martz on December 8.
 Wilder was ringside on commentary for the fight.
 After the fight, Ortiz called out Wilder, who then stepped into the ring and said to Ortiz, "I guarantee you, you'll have the fight."
 On December 19, negotiations resumed between Wilder and Ortiz, with a potential fight for Wilder's WBC heavyweight title to take place at the Barclays Center in Brooklyn on March 3, 2018.
 According to RingTV on December 30, an agreement had been reached.
 Terms were agreed on January 12 and the fight was officially announced on January 23.
 Wilder weighed his lightest since turning professional in 2006, at 214 pounds.
 Ortiz came in at 241 1/4 pounds.

 Wilder overcame difficulties and knocked Ortiz out in round ten to retain his WBC title in front of a crowd of 14,069.
 Both boxers started the fight cautiously with Wilder throwing jabs; however, Ortiz seemed to do more in the opening four rounds, throwing combinations.
 Wilder took control in round five, knocking Ortiz down once.
 Wilder was hurt badly in round seven by a left hand from Ortiz.
 Wilder was then trapped on the ropes taking head and body shots from Ortiz.
 Referee David Fields kept a close eye on Wilder and appeared to be close to stopping the fight, but Wilder survived the round.
 Despite Ortiz not managing to drop Wilder in round seven, all three judges scored the round 10–8 for Ortiz.
 Wilder used rounds eight and nine to rest up and managed to avoid any punishment.
 Wilder hurt Ortiz with a right hand at the end of round nine.
-Wilder then unloaded on Ortiz, who at this point looked tired, in round ten in dropping him twice before the match was halted by David Fields.
+The following round, Wilder unloaded on Ortiz, who at this point looked tired, dropping him twice before the match was halted by David Fields.
 The official time of the stoppage was at 2:05 of round ten.